-In order to be a healthy, happy place to work, and a sustainable business in our 24/7 connected world, making sure your staff are managing their relationships with their smartphones and other devices is imperative.
+In order to be a healthy, happy place to work, and a sustainable business in our 24/7 connected world, making sure your staff are digitally well is imperative.

 This technology has had a huge impact on the way businesses operate.
 Many employees are maximising the opportunity for flexible working as a result of mobile technology – and during the Coronavirus pandemic our digital devices have been vital to allow us to keep working from home, connect with colleagues and loved ones, home school our children and stay fit and entertained.

 In addition, with digital technology being used my many people in their personal lives, the boundaries between work and home life are becoming blurred.
 Social media, newsfeeds and other apps are interrupting the working day and employees are struggling with having proper breaks to recharge and refocus away from screens.

 Now is the time for businesses to start to look at healthy tech management to ensure their staff know how to manage their screen time at work and at home.

 As a result of the work we do at Shine Offline and the people we meet we know that many are feeling out of control.
 The vast majority who experience our learning report that they need guidance and support when it comes to the management of their time on and offline, and practical skills and tips on how to do this.

-We know that by empowering people to better manage their digital technology behaviour they can reclaim the pause in their day, focus their minds, protect their work life balance and free themselves from the shackles of being constantly connected.
+We know that by empowering people to improve their digital wellbeing they can reclaim the pause in their day, focus their minds, protect their work life balance and free themselves from the shackles of being constantly connected.